jacekzlowocki/parking-api/README.md

 - file watchers & compilators are active
 - app's DB along with test DB is running

+### Available endpooints

+**For the list of endpoints, please start the application and visit: http://localhost:8000/docs/**

 ### How it's build

 The API consisit of following components: